- Travel and Places»

 In 1940 the Arroyo Parkway was opened as the region's first freeway.
 Instead of turning left on Fair Oaks or taking an alternate over the Colorado Street Bridge, into cities of Eagle Rock and Glendale, you had the luxury of three lanes of uninterrupted motoring with scenery to downtown Los Angeles.

-This freeway still exists and was an unexpected challenge the first time I drove it.
+This freeway still exists and was an unexpected challenge for the first timers driving it.
 High speed means 55 and ramps only ten feet long and boom you are on the road of curves and turns.

-A picture of the famous Rose Parade along Colorado Blvd, but my interest is the building on the right.
-This is at the corner of Arroyo Parkway the block where I worked.
+A picture of the famous Rose Parade along Colorado Blvd, but of interest is the building on the right.
+This is at the northeast corner of Arroyo Parkway and Colorado Blvd.
 The corner of the building shows the distinctive X tile design over the first floor.
-You can see it in my picture of Moose McGillycuddy's.
+You can see it in the picture of Moose McGillycuddy's above.
 The address of this building is 117 E. Colorado.
-The Pacific Telephone had working offices here before 177 opened in 1971.
+The Pacific Telephone had working offices there before 177 opened in 1971.

 Take note on the upper left Anderson's Typewriter Company.
 It is still in town in a much smaller building near Arroyo Parkway.